top of page

 Create your campaign

 When you’re ready, create a new ad campaign.
-Choose your campaign objective from the list that Facebook provides, be it to increase traffic, generate leads or boost engagement.
+Choose your campaign objective from the list Facebook provides, whether it is to increase traffic, generate leads or boost engagement.
 Afterwards, you can get cracking on your first ad set.
 You’ll need to define your target audience, placement, budget and schedule.
 You’ll also need to choose your bidding method, i.e., whether you want to manage your bids manually or have Facebook handle them for you.
 These steps will ultimately define who sees your ads, how often and from where.

 Set up your ads